-- CALL oasis_create_couplcomm(icpl, local_comm, coupl_comm, kinfo) - CALL prism_create_couplcomm(icpl, local_comm, coupl_comm, kinfo) - icpl [INTEGER; IN]: coupling process flag - local_comm [INTEGER; IN]: MPI communicator with all processes of the component - coupl_comm [INTEGER; OUT]: returned MPI communicator gathering only component processes participating in the coupling - kinfo [INTEGER; OUT; OPTIONAL]: returned error code
+- CALL oasis_create_couplcomm(icpl, local_comm, coupl_comm, kinfo) - CALL prism_create_couplcomm(icpl, local_comm, coupl_comm, kinfo) - icpl [INTEGER; IN]: coupling process flag - local_comm [INTEGER; IN]: MPI communicator with all processes of the component - coupl_comm [INTEGER; OUT]: returned MPI communicator gathering only component processes participating in the coupling - kinfo [INTEGER; OUT; OPTIONAL]: returned error code associated with all processes of the component returned by oasis_get_localcomm.
+The new coupling communicator is returned in coupl_comm.

 This routine creates a coupling communicator for a subset of processes.
-All processes of components at least partly involved in the coupling (e.g. comp3 in figure 2.2) have to call it with icpl=1 for processes participating in the coupling and with icpl = MPI_UNDEFINED for the others.
-Argument local_comm is the MPI communicator associated with all processes of the component.
-The new coupling communicator is returned in coupl_comm.
+It is mandatory to call this routine if only a subset of the component processes participate in the coupling (e.g. comp3 in figure 2.2); in that case, the processes involved in the coupling have to call it with icpl=1 while the other have to call it with icpl = MPI UNDEFINED.
+Argument local_comm is the MPI communicator